 - Sexual Assault and Rape

 Assault and Battery

+Assault and battery are two different types of claims, and both require proof of intent.
 Assault does not require that the aggressor actually touch the victim, it only requires that the victim was threatened and in fear of imminent harm.
 Georgia courts determine whether an assault has taken place by asking whether the level of fear was reasonable.

 Battery is defined by the attacker intentionally causing bodily harm to another through physical contact.
 The physical contact can be direct (such as hitting someone with a fist), or indirect (such as using a weapon or other instrument to cause physical harm).